RCAF Station Guelph: Controversial beginning

 The establishment of the station caused a political controversy that was widely reported on in the Toronto and Guelph daily newspapers, and farm publications in Ontario.
-On 28 February 1941 the Premier of Ontario, Mr. Mitchell Hepburn, announced the gift of OAC to the federal government for the war effort.
+On 28 February 1941, the Premier of Ontario, Mr. Mitchell Hepburn, announced the gift of OAC to the federal government for the war effort.
 The City of Guelph, many farm groups, and others opposed this gift.
 These people did not want the Ontario Agriculture College closed down, and Mr. George Drew, the leader of the Opposition in the Legislative Assembly of Ontario, took up their cause.
 A debate ensued and on 7 March 1941 the legislature voted for a compromise that would keep the OAC open for classes while permitting the RCAF to use the campus for No. 4 Wireless School.
 The RCAF would get the dormitories and instructors it wanted and the OAC and OVC could continue, although their students would have to live off-campus.
 Classes at the Macdonald Institute were completely cancelled.
 It was left to the people of Guelph to make this compromise work.

 Construction began around 10 May 1941, and by 26 June 1941 100 Guelph men were working on the site.
-Building interiors were modified, a guardhouse was built on Macdonald St. near Gordon St., an Armaments building (25 yard shooting range) was erected on Macdonald St., and a barbed wire fence enclosed the RCAF portion of the campus.
+Building interiors were modified, a guardhouse was built on MacDonald St. near Gordon St., an Armaments building (25 yard shooting range) was erected on MacDonald St., and a barbed wire fence enclosed the RCAF portion of the campus.
 Eventually facilities for 1,500 RCAF personnel were made and included police and fire services, motor transport, hospital and post office.
 This is roughly the same size as most of the air stations built in Canada between 1940 and 1943.

 The advance party of RCAF officers arrived on 7 June 1941 under the command of Wing Commander (W/C) A. H. K. Russell.

 No. 4 Wireless School opens

 The first class of airmen began wireless studies on 7 July 1941.
-They numbered 200 including 3 Australians and one member of the Royal Air Force.
+They numbered 200, including three Australians and one member of the Royal Air Force.

 W/C Russell explained the operation of the school in an interview with the Toronto Daily Star.
 "During this period the men will receive lectures in mathematics, radio theory, hygiene, first aid, law and administration, armament, anti-gas work, signalling code and procedure, visual signalling with lamps and flags.
-They will also have a part of their time taken up with drill and games" he said.
+They will also have a part of their time taken up with drill and games," he said.
 Russell neglected to mention topics like aircraft identification, aircraft radio equipment used by the RAF and RCAF, radio troubleshooting and repair, and that students were expected to learn skeet shooting, how to swim and how to right a capsized dinghy.
-The most important wireless signaling skill was proficiency in Morse Code; the airmen were expected to send and receive at 18 words per minute.
+The most important wireless signalling skill was proficiency in Morse Code; the airmen were expected to send and receive at 18 words per minute.

-The day began with physical training and they were also expected to perform duties such as cleaning dormitories and moving heating coal about the campus.
+The day began with physical training, and they were also expected to perform duties such as cleaning dormitories and moving heating coal about the campus.